satya-arjunan/visocyteold/Utilities/Sphinx/config/quick-start.rst

     >>> Render()

 In this example the value returned by Cone() and Shrink() was assigned to Python variables and used to build the pipeline.
-Visocyte keeps track of the last pipeline object created by the user.
+ParaView keeps track of the last pipeline object created by the user.
 This allows you to accomplish everything you did above using the following code: